ghost-him/ZeroLaunch-rs/readme-en.md

 *   **Application Search**: Quickly retrieve and launch **applications** and **UWP apps**, providing a smooth program access experience.
 Supports program remarks and aliases, localized name recognition and search.
 *   **Application Wake-up**: Intelligently identifies and brings already open windows to the foreground, enabling convenient multi-task switching.
 *   **Customizable Interface**: Highly customizable appearance, supporting custom background images, option colors, search font color and size, display font color and size, number of candidates displayed, frosted glass effect, rounded corner size settings, program width and height, and many other items, with convenient interaction buttons for each.
 *   **Multi-language support**: Supports Simplified Chinese, Traditional Chinese, and English.
+On startup, the application will attempt to detect your system language and automatically select the matching UI language.
+If detection fails, English will be used as the fallback default.
 *   **Open File Location**: In the right-click menu, you can open the folder where the target file is located.

 ---